krosenberg01/usgs-nccasc-soil-moisture/README.md

 README.md = ReadMe file detailing the purpose and use of this repository.

 usgs-nccasc-soil-moisture = .ipynb Jupyter Notebook file containing code to download, import, and process SCAN soil moisture datasets.

+Soil-Moisture-Blog.html = Blog post for this project, outlining motivation, goals, methods, and findings.